ruuda/blog/posts/pris.md

 Although these editors allow full control, they come with a few serious drawbacks.
 Their binary formats are not friendly to source control, for instance.
-This is a superficial complaint however.
-The real problem is that **operations in a visual editor do not compose**.
+But the real problem is that **operations in a visual editor do not compose**.
 Anyone who has ever tried to animate a diagram in Powerpoint should understand what I mean here.
 The way it is done, is rougly like this: